the tale of queerhana, tel aviv’s first gay rave | read | i-D

-Initial inspiration for the party came from the emergence of Black Laundry, an LGBTQ protest group who connected sexual oppression, social justice and solidarity with other minority groups (especially Palestinians) and first appeared as a fresh political activist voice during Tel Aviv's Pride Parade in 2001.
-Queerhana took that message one step further deciding to organise events outside of state approved zones (like the Pride Parade), emerging as self-organised, non-commercial events that materialised outdoors, in squats and public places where every and anyone was welcome to join the party.
+Initial inspiration for the party came from the emergence of Black Laundry, an LGBTQ protest group who connected sexual oppression, social justice, and solidarity with other minority groups (especially Palestinians) and first appeared as a fresh political activist voice during Tel Aviv's Pride Parade in 2001.
+Queerhana took that message one step further, deciding to organize events outside of state approved zones (like the Pride Parade), emerging as self-organized, non-commercial events that materialized outdoors, in squats and public places where every and anyone was welcome to join the party.

 The result was an unlikely mix of what Utopiko describes as "queers, punks, activists, and homeless people" coming together to party purposefully.
 "Once there is no security and no hierarchy in a space, people act differently," Utopiko muses, "they feel differently and they take more responsibility, it promotes community, when you open up a party in the street anything can happen."